 During her years working with the postsecondary students at Maplebrook, Mrs. McGhee has been a Life Centered Education instructor in all subject areas and has served on several committees, including the Visionary Team and the RISE Committee.
+She is a Certified Life Coach.
 Both she and her husband, Bill Anstett, have worked tirelessly behind the scenes at many Maplebrook events, and are truly committed to both the school and the larger community.
 The Sunday in the Country Food Drive has especially benefited from their combined service.

 Mrs. McGhee and her husband live in Millerton with their Cairn terrier, Angus.

 “I am very fortunate to be a part of the Maplebrook School community.
 There is no greater feeling for an educator than observing a student succeed.”

 Assistant Dean of Men for Post-secondary Programs; Coordinator of Experiential Learning

 B.A.
 Communications & Public Relations, Marist College

 Mr. Tomasetti started at Maplebrook as an FDR in Evans Hall and a vocational skills instructor in the postsecondary program.
 He has coached students in soccer, track and field, and swimming, and has served on several committees during his years at MBS.
 As the Coordinator of Experiential Learning, Mr. Tomasetti has developed connections with many local businesses to create more than 40 vocational internship placements for our ICCS post-secondary students.
 He is a Certified Life Coach.

 Mr. Tomasetti and his wife live in Pine Plains with their children and dog.
 He is an avid outdoorsman and enjoys camping with his family.